NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 According to Deloitte, “Purpose-driven companies witness higher market share gains and grow three times faster on average than their competitors, all while achieving a higher workforce and customer satisfaction.”

-I don’t dispute how empowering a purpose is for businesses of all sizes.
-It galvanizes a team and sets in motion a strategic tide that aligns its activities.
+I don’t dispute how empowering mission and vision statements are for businesses of all sizes.
+They galvanize a team and set in motion a strategic tide that aligns its activities.

 One of the problems I’ve experienced is that many of the purpose statements we read about are wildly aspirational.
-For most small to mid-market businesses, it’s hard to compete with lofty purposes like, “Solve world hunger” or “Organize the world’s information.”
+For most small to mid-market businesses, it’s hard to compete with lofty purposes in a vision statement like, “Solve world hunger” or “Organize the world’s information.”

 Although my digital marketing agency, Distl, has had a clearly stated business purpose for almost 20 years, I have experienced long periods of time when it has meant nothing to the majority of our team.
 After all the hype of workshopping what I thought would be a transformational north star for every person in the business, it ended up being little more than an expensively framed poster.

 If I’m brutally honest, I believe most people are primarily motivated by the factors that directly impact their lives.
-When their employer presents a purpose that has little overlap with them, it risks becoming obsolete.
+When digital marketing agencies present basic vision statements that have little overlap with them, they risk becoming obsolete.

 How Distl Arrived at Our Purpose